Statistics last updated 10th March 2023.

-Of the responses over 90% reported they had heard misuse of either one or both of the emergency channels while less than 10% reported they had not heard misuse on ch5.
+Of the responses 87.59% reported they had heard misuse of either one or both of the emergency channels while only 12.41% reported they had not heard misuse on ch5.
 The results below are for those reporting misuse.
 Reports of no misuse heard are rolled into the overall result shown above, but not in the channel or frequency data below.

 As can be seen from the above table, the largest proportion of misuse came from private hobbyists, followed by the construction industry, then business/commercial and road works.
 Government users were the lowest number of recorded users.